JesseTsang/JesseTsang/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
 I have over 4 years of experience as a software developer and have worked on small and large organizations.
-While I consider myself a proficient full-stack developer, my interested is in building scalable backend services (API services, Integration, and Automation).
+While I consider myself a proficient full-stack developer, my interested is in building scalable back-end services (API services, Integration, and Automation).

 # **Personal Interests**

 My personal interests include:
 * Deep learning: It's an exciting time for machine learning.
-I'm working through serval online classes, and swap articles with collegues.
+I'm working through serval online classes, and swap articles with colleagues.
 * Volunteering: I love sharing my passion about technology to others.
 I volunteer at a local community center to teach senior how to use computers.

 <div class="row">